zhaofeng256/M3U8-convert/README.md

 </pre>

-The real media files is saved in one folder(may be hidden), usually in the folder where .m3u8 file is, like this:
+The real media files is saved in one folder(may be hidden), usually in the folder where .m3u8 file is, <h4>like this:</h4>

 <pre>
 |----.ac82a07ac0f038d338966a382f0e80bd